SET-IITGN/CS-327-Compilers/README.md

 # CS-327-Compilers
+**Jan-May 2026, IIT Gandhinagar**

+## Getting Started
-You can use these materials to get started for building your own compiler.
+You can use the materials (codebase) in this repository to get started for building your own compiler.
 Two sample language processors (source code + binary) designed by me are available here.
 - **Pro** (```pro```): Scanner, Parser, Analyzer of sentences expressed in Propositional Logic.
 - **language_processor** (```sm```): Scanner, Parser, Analyzer of sentences expressing arithmetic operations in ```bash```.